-Milk thistle is known a liver detox, but it also contains an anti-inflammatory and antioxidant called silymarin.
+Milk thistle is known as a liver detox, but it also contains an anti-inflammatory and antioxidant called silymarin.
 Put together those can help the liver process fat in a more efficient matter, and when you’re feeding it healthy fats that can greatly improve the look and feel of the skin.

-18. Alpha Lipoic Acid
+18. Alpha-Lipoic Acid

 Silica is used in the body to help produce collagen, as well as acts as an anti-inflammatory.
 The trace element (which is also naturally found in the body), can help create the bonds between protein molecules.
 That in turn allows the skin to retain moisture and heal more quickly.

 Chlorella is a green supplement that comes from green algae.
 It can help reduce stressors in the body, as well as balance the hormones.
-It’s also known to help pull toxins from the body and keep them moving on out, which leads to of course, healthier looking skin.
+It’s also known to help pull toxins from the body and keep them moving on out, which leads to, of course, healthier-looking skin.

 Flaxseed is a great anti-oxidant as well as a good source of omega-3 fatty acids and lignans.
 For those who don’t like to get their omega’s from fish sources, flax is a good alternative.